edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 > *Note: Docker does not re-pull newer instances of these images.
 You must explicitly remove old instances so the new instances are pulled.
 See the `make remove` command below that will do this for you.*

-These approach used for these compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files
+The approach used for these compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files

-The `Extending using multiple Compose files` approach removes the majority of the duplication in the multiple composes file that previous Edgex release compose file endure.
-This approach does make actual running of the solution more complicated due to having to list the multiple compose file required to run a particular configuration.
+The `Extending using multiple Compose files` approach removes the majority of the duplication found in previous EdgeX compose files.
+This approach makes running the solution more complicated due to having to list the multiple compose file required to run a particular configuration.
 To help alleviate this complexity, a `Makefile`has been provided with commands that make it easy to run the multiple possible configurations.
 See the Makefile section below for details on these commands

 ### Compose Files